Akke/hst/README.md

 npm install
 ```

+# Configure for security
+It's important to limit redis and mongo to only accept requests from the HST web server.
+It's also important to configure mongodb with a username and a password, redis too.

 # Running
 For development purposes you can easily run the servers at once in one terminal by executing dev command.
 ```